Differentiable Model Selection for Ensemble Learning: End-to-end Combinatorial Ensemble Learning

-Algorithm \ref{alg:learning} summarizes the e2e-MEL procedure for training a selection net.
+Algorithm \ref{alg:learning} summarizes the e2e-CEL procedure for training a selection net.
 Note that only the parameters of the selection net are optimized in training, and so only its downstream computations are backpropagated.
-This is done by the standard automatic differentiation employed in machine learning libraries \cite{NEURIPS2019_9015}, except in the case of the Knapsack Layer, whose gradient transformation is analytically specified by Equation \eqref{eqn:DPObwd_approx}.
+This is done by the standard automatic differentiation employed in machine learning libraries \citep{NEURIPS2019_9015}, except in the case of the Knapsack Layer, whose gradient transformation is analytically specified by Equation \eqref{eqn:DPObwd_approx}.

 For clarity, Algorithm \ref{alg:learning} is written in terms of operations that apply to a single input sample.
-In practice however, minibatch gradient descent is used, as is typical in machine learning \cite{heaton2018ian}.
-Each pass of the training begins evaluation of each agent model (lines 3 and 4), and the sampling of standard normal random noise vectors (lines 5 and 6).
-The selection net predicts from input features $x$ a vector of agent scores $\hat{c}$ (line 7), which define an unweighted knapsack problem $\mathcal{K}(\hat{c})$ that is solved to produce the binary mask $b$ (line 8).
+In practice, however, minibatch gradient descent is used.
+Each pass of the training begins evaluating the base learner models (line 4) and sampling standard Normal noise vectors (line 5).
+The selection net predicts from input features $x$ a vector of base learner scores $g_\theta(x)$, which defines an unweighted knapsack problem $\mathcal{K}(g_\theta(x))$ that is solved to produce the binary mask $b$ (line 6).

-Masking is applied to the agent predictions before being summed and softmaxed for a final ensemble prediction $\hat{y}$ (line 10--12).
-The classification loss $\mathcal{L}$ is evaluated with respect to the label $y$ (line 13) and backpropagated in three steps: \textbf{(1)} The gradient $\frac{\partial L}{\partial b}$ is computed by automatic differentiation backpropagated to the Knapsack Layer's output (line 14). \textbf{(2)} The chain rule factor $\frac{\partial b}{\partial c}$ is analytically computed by the methodology of Section \ref{sec:diff_model_select} (line 15). \textbf{(3)} The remaining chain rule factor $\frac{\partial \hat{c}}{\partial \theta}$ is computed by automatic differentiation (line 16).
-Note that as each chain rule factor is computed, it is also applied toward computing $\frac{\partial L}{\partial \theta}$ (line 17).
-Finally, a stochastic gradient descent step \cite{ruder2016overview} or alternatively one of its variants (\cite{diederik2014adam}, \cite{zeiler2012adadelta}) is applied to update $\theta$ (line 18).
+Masking is applied to the base learner predictions before being summed and softmaxed for a final ensemble prediction $\hat{y}$ (line 8).
+The classification loss $\mathcal{L}$ is evaluated with respect to the label $y$ and backpropagated in 3 steps: \textbf{(1)} The gradient $\frac{\partial \mathcal{L}}{\partial b}$ is computed by automatic differentiation backpropagated to the Knapsack Layer's output (line 9). \textbf{(2)} The chain rule factor $\frac{\partial b}{\partial \hat{c}}$ is analytically computed by the methodology of Section \ref{sec:diff_model_select} (line 10). \textbf{(3)} The remaining chain rule factor $\frac{\partial \hat{c}}{\partial \theta}$ is computed by automatic differentiation (line 11).
+Note that as each chain rule factor is computed, it is also applied toward computing $\frac{\partial \mathcal{L}}{\partial \theta}$ (line 12).
+Finally, a SGD step \citep{ruder2016overview} or one of its variants (\citep{diederik2014adam}, \citep{zeiler2012adadelta}) is applied to update $\theta$ (line 13).

 The next section evaluates the accuracy of ensemble models trained with this algorithm, on classification tasks using deep neural networks.